GOULASHSUP/goulashsup/README.md

 ...and a few more!

-## A Fun Fact About Me!
+## Do you want to know a fun fact about me?
-I like 3D design and cars, so feel free to talk about those with me not, just code...
+I like 3D design and cars, so feel free to talk about those with me, not just code and design...

 ---